Selenium

 may support reproductive health in men

 Selenium should not be used based on guesswork or symptoms alone.
+It is not a safe 'general wellness' supplement.

 Selenium requires special care because the difference between a helpful amount and a harmful amount is small.
+At high doses (>400 mcg daily from supplements) it can be toxic, causing garlic odour on the breath, hair loss, nausea and nerve damage with chronic excessive intake.

 Caution is especially important if you: